 Being an introvert can tend to get you a bad rap.
-Throwing depression and other mental illnesses on top of that can make our lives a whole lot harder.
+Throwing depression and other mental illnesses on top of that can make an introvert’s life a whole lot harder.
 As an Introvert, we physically and mentally get exhausted just by being in the same room with another person.
 Usually, after just half an hour of being around someone, I have to go to another room and just sit in the silence.
 I won’t really be doing anything, I’ll just be recharging and calming down.

 People make me nervous.
 Anyone who has read my blog before knows this.
 I went to a doctor two years ago for a weird pain in my leg and hip that I had already had for a few years.
 He diagnosed it as sciatica and we’ve been treating it with physical therapy and shots every few months.
 It actually helps a lot as long as I don’t start running track again.
 But during that doctor visit, he also stated that I was stressed and had anxiety.
-Well, I was stressed.
+Well, I WAS stressed.
 The constant pain in my body was making me stressed.

 Either way, he prescribed me medicine that was supposed to help.
 And then another med.
 And then ANOTHER.
 I told them I felt like a guinea pig with all the meds they were trying out for me, but each one was just making it worse.
 I started becoming paranoid and actually started feeling depressed and it wasn’t going away.
 Usually, going for a walk or watching my favorite movie would help, but not this time.